VitorLuizC/aliases-from-tsconfig/README.md

 ## Usage

-Create an `AliasesFromTSConfig` instance with the path to your jsconfig/tsconfig.json, use its methods to check if file's path has an alias or to apply the alias.
+Create an `AliasesFromTSConfig` instance with the path to your jsconfig/tsconfig.json, and use its methods to check if the file's path has an alias or to apply the alias.

 ```js
 import AliasesFromTSConfig from 'aliases-from-tsconfig';